-Prerequisite: Horticulture or Botany Credit: Fine or Applied Arts or Elective industry.
+Botany is the scientific study of plants and their relationship to the environment.
+In this course students investigate the growth, reproduction, anatomy, physiology, biochemistry, taxonomy, genetics, and ecology of plants as they relate to the horticulture industry.
 This course should be of interest and use to anyone seriously pursuing a career in general biology, horticulture, agriculture or ecology.
 Emphasis is placed on explanation, description, and laboratory study.
 Skills in observation, dissection, project presentation and the use of the microscope are developed throughout the course.
 Laboratory and outdoor experiences complement classroom activities.
 This class has a laboratory component that will utilize the classroom lab as well as the greenhouse laboratory.
 Students will work in teams, as individuals and exploring hands-on projects and activities, to learn the characteristics of plant science and work on major projects and problems similar to those that plant science specialists, such as horticulturalists, agronomists, greenhouse and nursery managers, producers, and plant research specialists face in their respective careers.
 May be taken only once for credit.